vikramsingh1998/smart-parking-system/README.md

 - MATLAB 2018a

 ## About the project
-- The proposed idea of smart parking system based on Image processing was im-plemented and tested on a sample video.
+- The proposed idea of smart parking system based on Image processing was implemented and tested on a sample video.
 - The results are shown in the results folder.